GoC-Spending/goc-spending-website-v1/site/content/methodology/index.md

 ### Better programming languages for data analysis

-The bulk of the [scraping, parsing, and analysis code](https://github.com/GoC-Spending/goc-spending-laravel) for this project was written in [PHP].
+The bulk of the [scraping, parsing, and analysis code](https://github.com/GoC-Spending/goc-spending-laravel) for this project was written in [PHP](https://php.net/) using [Laravel](https://laravel.com/).

 Data science practitioners tend to use [Python](https://www.python.org/) or [R](https://www.r-project.org/) for similar projects, which provide access to a wide range of useful open-source data science tools.
 You can find some useful introductory resources here: